videoDAC/tv/README.md

 ## Pre-requisites

-- In order to watch Görli TV, you will need an Android device,
+- In order to watch Görli TV, you will need an Android device, version 4.1 or higher.

 - It would also be helpful if you already have göETH.
   - If you don't already have göETH, talk to the nice people in [goerli/testnet channel on gitter](https://gitter.im/goerli/testnet).